The Best Things to do in Split

 Marjan is a steep,170-meter-high hill, full of Mediterranean pines and trees.
 Often called “The lungs of Split”, Marjan lies just west of the city center.
 It’s full of biking, hiking, and running paths.
 Free climbers also have fine options as well.
 Granted, this is the favorite relaxing and recreation zone for locals.

 On the eastern side of the hill, there is an unusual Jewish cemetery.
-However, no burials have been made here since 1945.
+However, there haven’t been any new burials here since 1945.
 Some of the tombstones are still legible and go back to the 1700s.
 There are two churches on the hill, with an altarpiece carved by the Venetian Andrea Alessi.

-If you want to dock your boat nearby, consider one of the gorgeous beaches.
+Marjan is surrounded by some of the most beautiful beaches in Split.
 They are mainly rocky and pebbly.
-The most popular ones are Bene, Kašjuni and Obojena Svjetlost.
+The most popular ones are Bene, Kasjuni and Obojena Svjetlost.

-If you ask any local which beach you should visit, they will tell you about Bačvice.
+If you ask any local which beach you should visit, they will mention Bacvice.
 Split’s main beach, is most known for the sandy seafloor and the Picigin game.
 This fun summer game is played with a small ball in shallow waters.